Mafiree logo

 1 ] System-Versioned Tables

-One standout feature is System-Versioned Tables.
+One standout feature in the MariaDB vs MySQL comparison is System-Versioned Tables.
 Without writing any triggers or logging infrastructure, MariaDB now automatically tracks changes to your rows - storing their "from" and "to" timestamps behind the scenes.

 Need to know what a customer's profile looked like last quarter?
 A query using FOR SYSTEM_TIME AS OF can provide the answer.
 It's perfect for auditing, regulatory needs, or just understanding how a value evolved over time.